Ronald L. Dufresne, Ph.D.

 Saint Joseph's University

-Executive MBA: Leadership, Empowering Individuals at Work, Empowering Teams at Work
+Executive MBA: Leadership and Development, Empowering Individuals at Work, Empowering Teams at Work

 Steingard, D.S., & Dufresne, R.L.
-In Press.
+2011.
 Intentional Intelligence and the Intentional Intelligence Quotient (IIQ): Construct development and scale validation integrating mindfulness, self-agency, and positive thought flow.
-Journal of Management, Spirituality, and Religion.
+Journal of Management, Spirituality, & Religion, 8(1): 3-22.

 Dufresne, R.L., & Clair, J.A.
 2008.
 Moving beyond media feast and frenzy: Imagining possibilities for hyper-resilience arising from scandalous organizational crisis.
 Law and Contemporary Problems, 71(4): 201-214